Rachel Wesley is both a video game and a horror enthusiast. She writes horror and designs RPG games of the same genre.

 Eternal Darkness is unique in the way that every game should be.
 It has a good story, solid characters, and a perfect twist.

 There are twelve playable characters with their own tales for you to guide them through.

-You initially take on the role of Alexandra Roivas whose grandfather has recently been murdered in his mansion.
+You initially take on the role of Alexandra Roivas, whose grandfather was recently murdered in his mansion.
 The police have no clues, and it seems no-one will ever know what really happened to him.

 Alexandra refuses to allow that and takes the investigation into her own hands.
-Moving into the sprawling mansion and delving head-first into the mystery.
+She moves into the sprawling mansion and delves head-first into the mystery.

 Eternal Darkness challenges you to use your mind as well as your controller.
 There are some fun extras for players as well.

-Dig deep into the lives of twelve different people to find the truth about your grandfather and why he was killed.
+Dig deep into the lives of twelve unique people to find the truth about your grandfather and why he was killed.